 LLC documents can largely be sent through online submission or via standard postal service (USPS).
 For those submitting online, payment may be available online as well.
 If not, payment may be made through money order or certified check.
 The listing on the official site states that they prefer money order or certified check for their purposes, however, and we suggest complying with that if it is possible.

 You may also choose to hand deliver your LLC paperwork to the Florida Division of Corporations.
 Their sole office is located in Tallahassee as of this writing, though their website recommends an appointment if possible.

 If any of the documentation has you lost or confused, don't worry!
 You aren't the first who has gotten lost in a state's document filing system.
 Your registered agent should be able to help you sort out the mess.
-However, if they can't, simply emailing the Florida State Business Department should get you an answer within 2-4 business days.
+That's just one benefit to using our service.

 With such a booming economy and a busy business life, especially in the Central Florida area, Florida's Division of Corporations is quick to respond and knows that each day is a loss for you.
 Your Articles must be filed even if you are a Single Member LLC.